Shane McIntyre

 This is in response to Apple’s App Tracking Transparency (ATT) framework.

-WBRAID tracks clicks associated with web conversions and GBRAID tracks clicks associated with app-related conversions.
+WBRAID tracks clicks associated with web conversions, and GBRAID tracks click associated with app-related modifications.

 CustomerLabs has a great article on GCLID, GBRAID, and WBRAID parameters.

-In order to set up offline conversion tracking for LinkedIn, you’ll need to first create a lead generation form and then install the LinkedIn Insight Tag on your website.
+To set up offline conversion tracking for LinkedIn, you must create a lead generation form and install the LinkedIn Insight Tag on your website.

-Once you’ve done both of those things, you’ll be able to track conversions that happen offline and attribute them back to LinkedIn.
+Once you’ve done both, you can track offline conversions and attribute them to LinkedIn.

-This is a great way to see the ROI of your LinkedIn marketing efforts and to make sure that you’re targeting the right leads.
+This is a way to see the ROI of your LinkedIn marketing efforts and ensure you’re targeting suitable leads.

 Importing Linked In Offline Conversions

-You can upload offline conversions to LinkedIn Ads from your customer relationship management (CRM) system or from a data file.
+You can upload offline conversions to LinkedIn Ads from a customer relationship management (CRM) system or a data file:

-To upload offline conversions from a data file, you need to create a CSV file that contains the offline conversions that you want to upload.
+To upload offline conversions from a data file, create a CSV file containing the offline conversions you want to upload.
 The CSV file must include the following columns:

 Popular Tools to Manage Offline Conversions

-- LiveRamp – LiveRamp is a data onboarding platform that helps marketers connect their customer data to over 100 different marketing platforms.
+4. LiveRamp – LiveRamp is a data onboarding platform that helps marketers connect their customer data to over 100 marketing platforms.

-- Google Tag Manager – Google Tag Manager is a free tool that allows you to manage and deploy marketing tags (such as pixel tags, analytics, and remarketing tags) on your website or mobile app without having to edit your code.
+7. Google Tag Manager – Google Tag Manager is a free tool allowing the management and deployment of marketing tags (such as pixel tags, analytics, and remarketing tags) on your website or mobile app.
+There is no need to edit your code.